How To Socialise Your Pooch & Why It's So Damn Vital You Do

 If you've got an energetic dog that needs a little more than your average walk around the block, or you're struggling to find the time to get your dog out of the yard and meeting some new canine and human friends, then our Dog Park Visits are a great solution!

-At $45 for 45mins or $55 for 1hr, your dog will receive pick-up & drop-off from home, safe transportation to and from your local Dog Park, and a guaranteed good time where they can burn up.
+Your dog will receive pick-up & drop-off from home, safe transportation to and from your local Dog Park, and a guaranteed good time where they can burn up.

 Still struggling with your pooch's socialisation and not quite ready to take the leap to the Dog Park just yet?
 It's all good!
 We totally get that each dog moves at their own pace and it's important we recognise their warning signs and approach them all differently, so maybe some one-on-one Dog Walking is more up your (and their) alley.
-Our individualised walks start from $25 and are still able to provide a fun getaway whilst teaching your dog basic training and exposing them to new sights, sounds, and people within your neighbourhood to ensure they get the best out of their walks.
+Our individualised walks are still able to provide a fun getaway whilst teaching your dog basic training and exposing them to new sights, sounds, and people within your neighbourhood to ensure they get the best out of their walks.

 If you're a Macarthur or Wollondilly local, we've compiled an awesome list of places ranging from off-leash areas to pooch-friendly cafes which you can take your dog to meet new people and pooches and encourage their socialisation.